 Oh, hi!
 In case you missed it on Instagram, I recently announced I am pregnant with baby number two!
 I am due in September and am currently 18 weeks.
 You may have noticed over the last few months my posting was a little less frequent and there was not as much new content — now you know why.
 There were a couple months there where the thought of cooking near repulsed me and I wanted to eat little more than toast with peanut butter and applesauce.
 Not ideal for a food blog.

 This morning tonic helped get me through the first trimester and continues to be part of my morning routine.
 It’s great for pregnant and non-pregnant people alike, especially anyone experiencing digestive woes.
-The key ingredients are fresh ginger, fresh turmeric, lemon, raw honey and aloe juice, all of which offer powerful benefits to support digestion and overall health.
+The key ingredients are fresh ginger, fresh turmeric, lemon and raw honey, all of which offer powerful benefits to support digestion and overall health.

 Ginger — Ginger is the age-old ingredient to help relieve nausea and aid sluggish digestion — both common woes during pregnancy.